What I learned from attracting unavailable men!

 For only from here can your strength and capacity to love grow.

-11. If You Are Single Again Stop Dating.
+NOTE: If You Are Single Again Stop Dating.
+DON't wait for a relationship to do this work.

 Be celibate all together for a while to heal you until you notice that you do not notice your type of guy who falls into the unavailable partners category.
 And until they too do not notice you anymore.